The Outgoing Co Outty Review: My Honest Results (Focus, Mood, Sleep)

 L-Theanine (1000 mg): The Noise Filter

-Outty also increases taurine from 600 mg to 1000 mg, which meaningfully changes how it supports mental resilience under stress.
+Outty includes 1000 mg of Taurine, which is a decent dose for supporting mental resilience under stress.
 Taurine isn’t a stimulant or a sedative—it’s a regulatory amino acid that helps stabilize neuronal signaling, manage calcium flow in brain cells, and buffer the nervous system against overstimulation.

-At 600 mg, taurine offers light support for stress modulation.
-At 1000 mg, it reaches a threshold where its calming and protective effects become more noticeable, especially during prolonged cognitive load.
-This higher dose improves the brain’s ability to stay steady under pressure, reducing mental fatigue, irritability, and that wired-but-tired feeling that builds over long days.
+Its calming and protective effects are fairly noticeable, especially during prolonged cognitive load.
+This improves the brain’s ability to stay steady under pressure, reducing mental fatigue, irritability, and that wired-but-tired feeling that builds over long days.

 GABA (140 mg): The Overthinking Brake